 Leaky gut is a condition in which toxins, undigested food particles, and other small substances in the body can pass through the gut into the bloodstream, wreaking havoc on various bodily structures.

 For some, saponins may cause mild symptoms such as gas, bloating, or diarrhea.
-But some people believe that the consequences could be more severe, especially over time.
+But some people believe that the consequences could be more severe, especially over time and especially for people with a quinoa allergy.
 Therefore, if you’re going to incorporate quinoa into your healthy eating routine, it’s important to do so in a safe way.

-How to remove saponins from quinoa prior to consumption
+How to rinse quinoa to remove saponins prior to consumption

 If you’re a quinoa addict, don’t panic, all is not lost!
 You don’t have to eliminate quinoa from your diet because of saponins.
 You just need to make sure you remove them during the cooking process.